Follow-Up Care After Treatment for Male Breast Cancer

 - Blood clots are a rare but serious side effect of tamoxifen.
 They most often happen in the calf (lower leg) or lung.

-- Signs of a blood clot in the leg can be leg pain, warmth, swelling of one leg more than the other.
+- Signs of a blood clot in the leg can be leg pain, warmth, and swelling of one leg more than the other.

 - Signs of a blood clot in the lung can be fever, difficulty breathing that comes on very quickly, racing heart, chest pain (that tends to be worse when you take a deep breath).